 If an insurance policy concerning a claim involving the Hurricane provides for court appointment of a neutral or third-appraiser for valuation disputes, hereinafter referred to as an "Umpire," any request for the appointment by this Court of an Umpire shall be made in writing no later than 14 days following the filing of the defendant's responsive pleading.
-Any motion or request for this Court's appointment of an Umpire shall be submitted to the presiding Magistrate Judge in the same manner as provided for a discovery dispute under the SSP.
-The deadline may be extended by the presiding Magistrate Judge in exceptional circumstances.
+Any motion or request for this Court's appointment of an Umpire shall be submitted to the Chief Magistrate Judge.
+The deadline may be extended by the Chief Magistrate Judge in exceptional circumstances.

-An Order concerning the Umpire's appointment and any applicable deadlines shall be issued to the parties by the presiding Magistrate Judge and shall be complied with unless the Order is overturned by the District Judge following an appeal filed under Federal Rule of Civil Procedure 72 within five days of the Magistrate Judge's decision.
+An Order concerning the Umpire's appointment and any applicable deadlines shall be issued to the parties by the Chief Magistrate Judge and shall be complied with unless the Order is overturned by the District Judge following an appeal filed under Federal Rule of Civil Procedure 72 within five days of the Magistrate Judge's decision.
 The Court may elect to issue public notice for interested parties to apply for consideration of appointment as Umpires pursuant to this Section.